Living My Life (album): Artwork

 The Living My Life cover picture has been described as famous as the music featured on the record itself.
-Like the majority of Jones' artworks at that time, this one was created by her then-partner Jean-Paul Goude, this time with an additional contribution from Rob O'Connor.
+Like the majority of Jones' artwork at that time, this one was created by her then-partner Jean-Paul Goude, this time with an additional contribution from Rob O'Connor.
 It features the singer's disembodied head cut out from the original photograph and pasted onto a blank white background in a way that gives her head and face an angular shape.
 A piece of tape, or a plaster, has been pasted over her left eyebrow, and her forehead is covered with drops of water, or sweat.
 This cover, as many other Goude's designs for Jones, has won critical acclaim and has been an inspiration for other artists ever since.

 The picture was re-used for the cover of the 2006 compilation Colour Collection, a re-release of The Universal Masters Collection.

+Promotion

+According to Billboard magazine, in 1982, Grace Jones was an early pioneer in the direct-mail marketing of music videos, a strategy later used by bands like The Police.
+A joint agreement between Island Records and Vestron Video placed a flyer for a mail-order performance film inside the first 100,000 copies of Living My Life.
+The video cassette was offered at a promotional price of $39.95.
+Per the Billboard report, the campaign targeted a very select group of fans, and while innovative, VHS sales ultimately accounted for only about 25% of the promotion's total sales figures.

 Singles

 The urban-flavoured "Nipple to the Bottle" and reggae-oriented "The Apple Stretching" were released simultaneously as lead singles.
 "Nipple to the Bottle" received a worldwide release, becoming a highly popular dance track in the US, as well as a top three hit in New Zealand.
 The latter was not released in the North America and achieved only moderate success in Europe.

 Three more singles were then simultaneously released in January 1983, of which "My Jamaican Guy" turned out the most successful.
 "Cry Now, Laugh Later", released only in the US and Canada, and "Unlimited Capacity for Love" did not chart.

-In 2010 "Inspiration" was remixed to a 7:14 "Leroc Sportif Edit" and released as a one-track digital only single in February.
+In 2010, "Inspiration" was remixed to a 7:14 "Leroc Sportif Edit" and released as a one-track digital only single in February.